kwakuemma37/Azure-lessons/README.md

          -Each management group and subscription can support only one parent.
 ## Describe Azure compute and networking services.
      ### Describe Azure Virtual Machines
+           Azure VM lets you create and run VMs in the cloud.
+It provides VM as an IaaS in the form of virtualized server and can be used in many situations.
+VM is appropriate when
+             - YOu need control over the operating system
+             - You need to run custom software
+             - You to use custom hosting configurations With VM, you have the flexibility of virtualized server without the hurdle of hardware maintainance.
+           You can quickly provision a VM by using a preconfigure image.
+The image can have needed software configured in it.
+      ###  Scale VMs in Azure
+             You can run single VM for testing, development, or minor tasks.
+             You can group VMs together to provide high availability, scalability and redaundancy.
+             Scale sets and availability sets helps manage the grouping of VMs for you.
+      #### Virtual machines scale sets
+             VM scale sets enables you to create and manage a group of identical, load balanced VMs.
+             If you simply create multiple VMs with the same purpose, you need to make sure that they have similar configurations and then setup network routing parameters to ensure efficiency.
+Also you need to manually monitor the VMs to know when to decrease or increase the number of VMs.
+               With Scales set this management becomes easier.
+It allows you to centrally manage, configure, and update a large number of VMs in minutes.
+You can configure for the number of VMs to increase or decrease automatically in response to demand, or on schedule based.
+VM scale sets can also automatically deploy a load balancer to ensure the effienct usage of resources.
+            Scale sets enables VMs to be centrally managed, configured, and updated, and will automatically increase or decrease the number of VM instances in response to deman or a defined schedule
+      #### VM availability sets
+             VM availability sets helps build resilient, higbly available environment